kaidez/kaidez.com/_drafts/2015-3-26-parlor-redesign.md

 You have to use whitespace, fonts and color in way that conveys an inviting design.
 This takes time: it took about three weeks of image mockup iterations before all parties were in agreement with the final look-and-feel.

-I did want to use the "design in-browser" principle for mocking up the site, where images mockups are skipped in favor of mocking up a prototype site in a working website.
-I spoke about this in [my last personal site redesign post](/site-redesign-2013/#design-in-browser, "Read how kaidez.com used the design in-browser principle") and found it effective, but
+I did want to use the "design in-browser" principle for mocking up the site, where images mockups are skipped in favor of mocking up a live, prototype site.
+I spoke about this in [my last post about redesigning this site](/site-redesign-2013/#design-in-browser, "Read how kaidez.com used the design in-browser principle") and find it effective.

+But it took some time to set up the webhost so I passed mockups to my friend instead of waiting for the webhost to be up and running.